What Is a Galaxy?

 A galaxy is a collection of stars, dust, gas, and dark matter held together by gravity.
 Galaxies contain anywhere from a few hundred million to a hundred trillion stars.

 Galaxies are collections of stars, dust, gas, and dark matter, which are bound together by the gravitational attraction that results from their own mass.
-A small dwarf galaxy contains a few million stars, whilst the largest known galaxies can contain up to a hundred trillion stars.
+A small dwarf galaxy contains a few million stars, while the largest known galaxies can contain up to a hundred trillion stars.

 There are many different galaxy morphologies, including elliptical galaxies and spiral galaxies.
 Many galaxies, including the Milky Way, have supermassive black holes at their centers.
 If the black hole is active, then the galaxy’s active core is classified as an active galactic nucleus (AGN).
 Galaxies are highly dynamic, evolving considerably throughout their lifetimes and interacting with one another.